Pulsar electrodynamics inferred from frequency-dependent circular polarization diversity: The wave mode coupling model

-where $R_{\mathrm{O}}=E_{\mathrm{O},y}/E_{\mathrm{O},x}$ describe the polarization of Ordinary (O) mode, and $h$ is a coordinate along the ray trajectory.
-A critical value of $\psi$ is $k|n_{\mathrm{O}}-n_{\mathrm{E}}|/2$, where $k$ is the wave number, and $n_{\mathrm{O,E}}$ are refraction indices of O mode and Extraordinary (E) mode.
+where $R_{\mathrm{O}}=E_{\mathrm{O},y}/E_{\mathrm{O},x}$ describe the polarization of the ordinary (O) mode and $h$ is a coordinate along the ray trajectory.
+A critical value of $\psi$ is $k|n_{\mathrm{O}}-n_{\mathrm{E}}|/2$, where $k$ is the wave number, while $n_{\mathrm{O,E}}$ represents the refraction indices of the O mode and extraordinary (E) mode.
 When $\psi$ increases, coupling becomes significant.
 In the case of pulsar magnetosphere, $\psi$ is on the order of $1/r$, where $r$ is the distance from neutron star centroid.
 So the criterion for mode coupling could be converted to